lushan88a/google_trans_new/README.md

 # google_trans_new

-A free and unlimited python tools for google translate api.
+A free and unlimited python API for google translate.
 It's very easy to use and solve the problem that the old api which use tk value cannot be used.
 ***